Are you a big cat person?

 But it isn’t just about the lions.
 The elephants, rhinos, zebras, leopards, wildebeest, eagles, vultures, elands, kudus and many more amazing animals will all play a significant part in your daily life.
 You will spend hours every day getting the chance to see and be part of these animals environment and you realise how amazingly formed they are for the land that they live in.
 The sun gets too hot to be out in at midday so you’ll head back to the lodge during this time.

 On a typical day you will attend two research drives per day (morning and evening), with additional research being conducted during the day as and where necessary.
+There wont be a drive on Sunday mornings and the drive on Sunday afternoon is voluntary.
 When you’re not out on drives or inputting data on the computer, there’ll be plenty of other tasks that need attention such as basic maintenance of the accommodation and surrounding areas.
 Past volunteers have built a new wall around the shower block, ripped up old carpets and cleared areas to make way for new exciting areas for the accommodation.
 This is totally optional but will be great for team building and tanning those arms and legs!

 Your last day

 Say your goodbyes as the project team drop you back at Phalaborwa to catch your return bus to Pretoria.
 Your return bus ticket to Pretoria is included in your project fee.

 Because the journey back takes 7 hours, we recommend you book your flights home to depart no earlier than 8pm on the last day of your trip to make sure you have enough time to get to the airport.
 If you arrange flights for the day after and need an overnight stay in Pretoria, our team can help you to arrange this.

 Return transfer from Pretoria to the airport is not included but our team will be able to advise you of the best route depending on your onward travel after the project, the costs will be around US$20.

 What our projects say: